ArchipelagoMW/Archipelago/worlds/hk/docs/setup_en.md

 about why Archipelago uses YAML files and what they're for.

 ### Where do I get a YAML?
-You can use the [game settings page for Hollow Knight](/games/Hollow%20Knight/player-settings) here on the Archipelago website to generate a YAML using a graphical interface.
+You can use the [game options page for Hollow Knight](/games/Hollow%20Knight/player-options) here on the Archipelago website to generate a YAML using a graphical interface.

 ### Joining an Archipelago Game in Hollow Knight